 The course combines theoretical linear algebra (Leon) with hands-on experience (Hill, and the software package Matlab).
-Most or all classes will be held in a MacIntosh Lab.
+All classes are held in a MacIntosh Lab.
 Chapters 1-3 and the first half of each of chapters 4 and 5 will be covered from Leon, as well as chapters 1 and 2 of Hill.
 No programming is required for this course.